 Minimizing living spaces have become the ideal option for many who want to invest in a home or property without blowing their budget.
 Around 66% of Australian households have their own homes, says a recent survey.
 Most homeowners have their houses built in an area that ranges between 150 to 200 square meters on average.
 Some Australians even go beyond the average built-up area to invest in building bigger houses which will depreciate over time.
 These days, tiny homes in Australia are growing in popularity due to the financial and practical benefits they provide.
 This is because the tiny house movement has let property owners understand that they have been investing in properties that are not quite sustainable.

-Tiny homes are houses that get built in a lesser built area like less than 250 square metres.
+Tiny homes are houses that get built in a lesser-built area like less than 250 square meters.
 Such homes have only functional rooms and necessary spaces like a utile living area, bedrooms to accommodate the owners, a restroom and a compact kitchen.
 With that being said, smaller homes do not limit the functionality of your house.
 It brings countless benefits along with being pocket friendly.